 6. Buffalo Bill Dam

-Six miles west of Cody is the Buffalo Bill Dam.
-Completed in 1910, it was the world’s highest dam at the time, stretching 325 feet into the sky.
+Six miles west of Cody is the Buffalo Bill Dam & Visitor Center.
+Completed in 1910, it was the world’s highest concrete dam at the time, stretching 325 feet into the sky.
 It was also one of the nation's first concrete arch dams.
-Stop by the visitor center to see a movie, stroll the dam and peruse the gift shop.
+Stop by the visitor center to see a movie, stroll the top of the dam and peruse the gift shop.

 7. Buffalo Bill Center of the West

-This five-in-one museum complex at Buffalo Bill Center of the West (formerly Buffalo Bill Historical Center) enables you to explore exhibits on firearms, Native Americans, natural history, art and Buffalo Bill himself.
+This five-in-one museum complex at Buffalo Bill Center of the West enables you to explore exhibits on firearms, Native Americans, natural history, art and Buffalo Bill himself.
 The best part is your admission is good for two days, so you can come and go as you like.

 8. The Cody Cattle Company